jeffdshen/AltBoolQ/README.md

 1. **Grouping**.
 We use [fastText](https://fasttext.cc/) word embeddings to group entities with relationships that we cannot break, e.g. different forms of the same noun.
 2. **Selection**.
 We use TF-IDF (Term Frequency-Inverse Document Frequency) for extracting relevant entities specific to each document.
 3. **Randomization**.
-We use Gaussian Mixture Models to cluster the word embeddings.
+We use Gaussian mixture models to cluster the word embeddings.
 We use the clusters to resample words, and grouped words are shifted together, i.e. via word analogy, to preserve relationships within each group.

 ## Running experiments